compilers-course-materials/starter-garbage/README.md

 `reserve` in `compile.ml`.
 If there is not enough room, the generated code calls the `try_gc` function in `main.c` with the information needed to start automatically reclaiming memory.

-You don't need to edit these instructions, but you do need to understand them, and how they correspond to the arguments to `try_gc`.

 When the program detects that there isn't enough memory for the value it's trying to create, it: